Brahma: Iconography

-Left: 19th century CE painting of four-headed Brahma as an aged man, holding lotus, manuscript (Vedas) and a ladle; Right: 6th century CE statue of Brahma as a middle-aged man in Badami cave temples holding a stylus, ladle, mala.
+Left: 19th century CE painting of four-headed Brahma as an aged man, holding lotus, manuscript (Vedas) and a ladle; Right: 6th century CE statue of Brahma as a middle-aged man in Badami cave temples holding a stylus, ladle, mala; Beneath of Painting and Badami statue: 10-11th century CE Chandela Era sculptor depicting Brahma and his consort Saraswati, Chitragupta (Surya) Temple, Khajuraho.

 Brahma is traditionally depicted with four faces and four arms.
 Each face of his points to a cardinal direction.
 His hands hold no weapons, rather symbols of knowledge and creation.
 In one hand, he holds the sacred texts of Vedas, in the other hand, he holds a mala, symbolizing the time to create the universe, in the other hand, he holds a shruka, — a ladle symbolizing the means to feed sacrificial fire, and in the even another hand, a kamandalu – a utensil with water symbolizing the means from where all creation emits.
 His four mouths are credited with creating the four Vedas.
 He is often depicted with a white beard, implying his sage-like experience.
 He sits on lotus, dressed in white (or red and pink), with his vehicle (vahana) – hamsa, a swan – nearby.

 Chapter 51 of the Manasara, an ancient design manual in Sanskrit for making murtis and temples, states that a Brahma statue should be gold in color.
 The text recommends that the statue have four faces and four arms, have jata-mukuta-mandita (matted hair of an ascetic), and wear a diadem (crown).
 Two of his hands should be in refuge granting and gift giving mudra, while he should be shown with kundika (water pot), akshamala (rosary), a small shruka and a large shruka (two ladles used in yajna ceremonies).
 The text details the different proportions of the murti, describes the ornaments, and suggests that the idol wear chira (bark strip) as a lower garment, and either be alone or be accompanied with goddess Sarasvati.
 Brahma is associated largely with the Vedic culture of yajna and knowledge.
 In some Vedic yajna, Brahma is summoned in the ritual to reside and supervise the ritual in the form of Prajapati.

 Brahma's wife is the goddess Sarasvati.
 She is the embodiment of his power, the instrument of creation and the energy that drives his actions.